 Other symptoms that may suggest an issue include:

-"Physically, the things you will have issues with are reading - reading labels, sometimes you will get things mixed up with medicines, that can have a detrimental effect.
-Also, the disease progresses until there is no vision, so there is more risk.
-People have eight times more risk of falling and fractures," explains Ms Hopkins.
+“Physically, the things you will have issues with are reading – such as reading labels.
+Sometimes you will get things mixed up with medicines, that can have a detrimental effect,” explains Dr Chapman.

-"People have greater risks when their vision is lost like that and they are seriously impacted."
+“People have greater risks of accidents and falls when their vision is lost.”

-If you recognise any of these symptoms, visit your optometrist or doctor, and get a referral to an ophthalmologist if MD is noticed or diagnosed.
+If you recognise any of these symptoms, visit your optometrist or doctor, and get a referral to an ophthalmologist if AMD is noticed or diagnosed.

 Prevention and treatment

-If you have an early detection, there are lifestyle changes or treatments that can slow the progression or even save your sight.
+If macular disease is detected early, there are lifestyle changes or treatments that can slow the progression or even save your sight.

-Lifestyle is important to helping prevent MD.
-For instance, smoking is a cause of MD, so you can imagine removing this risk factor can greatly decrease your likelihood of developing the eye disease.
+Lifestyle is important to helping prevent AMD.
+For instance, smoking is a cause of AMD, so removing this risk factor can greatly decrease your likelihood of developing the eye disease.

-Smokers also tend to develop MD ten years before non-smokers who develop MD, so rather than developing MD in your 60's, you could be diagnosed with MD when you are 50.
+Smokers also tend to develop AMD ten years before non-smokers who develop AMD, so rather than developing AMD in your 60’s, you could be diagnosed with AMD when you are 50.

 Exercise is another important component of lifestyle and can also benefit your eye health.